huggingface/candle/README.md

   engine for your workload

 - [tch-rs](https://github.com/LaurentMazare/tch-rs.git) Bindings to the torch library in Rust.
-Extremely versatile, but they do bring in the entire torch library into the runtime. `tch-rs` was written by the same author as `candle`.
+Extremely versatile, but they do bring in the entire torch library into the runtime.
+The main contributor of `tch-rs` is also involved in the development of `candle`.

 ### Missing symbols when compiling with the mkl feature.